D7039E-E7032E/Project-Report/README.md

 ### Detecting walls in image
 <p>
 There are several steps to do when it comes to detecting lines in an image.
 For starters, only the necessary data such as the edges on the map representing the walls was wanted.
-The research paper (source) used the Canny Edge Detection approach to detect the edges in an image.
+The research paper used the Canny Edge Detection<sup>[5]</sup> approach to detect the edges in an image.
 Canny Edge Detection is a multi-step algorithm where the goal is to create a binary representation of the image where ones are walls and zeros are everything else.
 First, it’s using gaussian blur as filtering out noises before running what is known as Sobel edge detection.
 This ensures that much of the unwanted edges are removed.
 From here threshold and hysteresis are applied to result in the binary image with only the edges left.
 </p>

 <p>